freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/add-logic-to-c-sharp-console-applications/add-looping-logic-to-your-code-using-the-do-while-and-while-statements-in-c-sharp.md

 ## --assignment--

-Complete the [Add Looping Logic to Your Code Using the `do`-`while` and `while` Statements in C#](https://learn.microsoft.com/training/modules/csharp-do-while/) module on Microsoft Learn.
+Complete the <a href="https://learn.microsoft.com/training/modules/csharp-do-while/" target="_blank" rel="noreferrer">Add Looping Logic to Your Code Using the `do`-`while` and `while` Statements in C#</a> module on Microsoft Learn.
 Then, answer the question below.

 ## --text--